Victoria's Secret Fashion Show 2007

 The Victoria's Secret Fashion Show is an annual fashion show sponsored by Victoria's Secret, a brand of lingerie and sleepwear.
 Victoria's Secret uses the show to promote and market its goods in high-profile settings.
 The show features some of the world's leading fashion models, such as current Victoria's Secret Angels Heidi Klum, Adriana Lima, Alessandra Ambrosio, Karolina Kurkova, Selita Ebanks, Izabel Goulart, Marisa Miller, and Miranda Kerr.

 The 12th fashion show featured some of the new Angels and also the returning Angels.
-There were special performances by will.i.am, Seal, Heidi Klum, and the Spice Girls, and the show was hosted by Heidi Klum.
+There were special performances by will.i.am, Seal, Boys Like Girls, and the Spice Girls, and the show was hosted by Heidi Klum.